mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Question:** Can zazen be used as an escape from obligations in life?

-**Katagiri:** Maybe in the beginning of doing zazen, you can see certain situations you can “escape” from.
+**Katagiri Roshi:** Maybe in the beginning of doing zazen, you can see certain situations you can “escape” from.
 So you feel good, in a sense.
 But if you get into it more deeply, you can realize it’s not true.
 So next moment, you’re very confused.

 For instance, in the beginning of practicing zazen, most people feel good, because you experience a lot which you have never seen before.
 But gradually you don’t feel good, because you cannot tune into the usual life.
 You can notice that there is trouble with having a good relationship with your friend ...